MattKuebrich/zms-tools/README.md

 ### Other Notes:

 * The converter saves an entire OPM bank of 128 instruments every time, even if only a few instruments are converted.
 The others will just be empty.
 This works best when importing them into VOPM.

-* The "noise" switch in VOMP isn't implemented yet, as it is set with a seperate Z-MUSIC macro, not in the instrument definition.

 # Similar projects
 * [opm2mml by exodusmodules](https://nfggames.com/forum2/index.php?topic=5992.0)